pandalandala/ROS-Localization-and-Navigation/README.md

 ## 0. Introduction

 This repository provides some main algorithms of path planning and implements those algorithms on ROS platform using AMCL localization.
 A path planning algorithm is composed of two parts:
-* **Global Path Planner**: Based on algorithms of the glabal path planner, the robot searches an optimal path to travel from departure to destination with no conflicts.
+* **Global Path Planner**: Based on algorithms of the global path planner, the robot searches an optimal path to travel from departure to destination with no conflicts.

-* **Local Path Planner**: Based on the results of the global path planner, the local path planner divides the path into segments and finds the best travel path on each segment.
+* **Local Path Planner**: Based on the results of the global path planner, the local path planner divides the path into segments and finds the best travelling path on each segment.

 ## 1. Environment and Start